rust-lang/std-dev-guide/src/development/feature-lifecycle.md

 APIs that are well suited to the standard library are things that require language and/or compiler support, or that extend existing standard library types.
 Complex APIs that are expected to evolve over time (e.g. GUI frameworks) are a poor fit due to the lack of versioning.

-The API Change Proposal process is intended to be a lightweight first step to getting new APIs added to the standard library.
+The API Change Proposal (ACP) process is intended to be a lightweight first step to getting new APIs added to the standard library.
 The goal of this process is to make sure proposed API changes have the best chance of success.
 The ACP process accomplishes this by ensuring all changes are reviewed by the library API team,